Advanced

-Peter Cossins, VK3BFG is holding an Advanced licence course (on-line) starting Wednesday 1st March.
+Peter Cossins, VK3BFG is holding an Advanced course (on-line) starting Monday 13th May.

 Book your place and further information